Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 "Oh," Tara said flatly.
 "I'm playing, then."

-Fell blinked, his ears twitching.
+Fell blinked, the lights in his sockets flickering once.
 "I mean... do you want to?"

 She just nodded, pushing her king's pawn forward two squares without a word.